-Algorithm $\Delta > 0$ C, $\Delta = 0$ no C, $\Delta = 0$
+Algorithm $\Delta > 0$ $\mathbf{C}, \Delta = 0$ no C, $\Delta = 0$

 DSA-A v with p - -

 DSA-B v with p v with p -

 DSA-C v with p v with p v with p

 DSA-D v v with p -

-DSA-E v v with p v with p
+DSA-E V v with p v with p

 Figure 2: Alternatives of existing DSA differ in their value selection.
-Here is the exhaustive list of their details (Zhang, Wang, & Wittenburg 2002).
+Here is the exhaustive list of their details [13].

-DSA-B has the best performance (Zhang, Wang, & Wittenburg 2002).
+DSA-B has the best performance on graph-coloring problems [13, 15].
 This can be explained by the fact that agents may change their current state even if it does not bring improvements directly.
 Even if the improvements are not made directly, the change may enable a neighbor to find a descent out of the local minima.
 The agents may have been in a global state where two or more changes were required for an improvement and they do not require any increase of the conflicts in the intermediary steps.
-DSA-C tries to extend this behavior for states with no conflict but no improvement was found.
-DSA-D and DSA-E make an improvement whenever they can, but this was proven not to be wise.
-The fact that all agents make many changes in parallel with the two last versions, activates the conditions foreseen in (Collin, Dechter, & Katz 2000) to lead to long/infinite loops and used as argument against uniform techniques.
+DSA-C tries to extend this behavior for states with no conflict but no clear advantage was found.
+DSA-D and DSA-E make an improvement whenever they can, but this was proven not to be wise: The fact that all agents make many changes in parallel, activates the conditions foreseen in [2] to lead to long/infinite loops and used as argument against uniform techniques.

-An asynchronous version of DSA
+3 Synchronous and asynchronous versions of DSA